 Enumeration of bacterial cells in Xenopus tadpole's gut during development

 We started to assess changes in tadpole's gut communities throughout development by enumerating bacteria using flow cytometry (Figure 1).
-We selected six developmental stages including young tadpoles that just started to feed, grownup tadpoles undergoing metamorphosis up to adulthood (Figure 1A and Supplementary Figure 1).
-When we analyzed the distribution of bacterial populations by relative size (forward scatter) and nucleic acid fluorescence, we found that the samples from young tadpoles differed markedly from those of mature tadpoles in their cytometric profiles (Figure 1A).
-While We observed a single cluster of bacteria in young tadpole’s guts, at least three such clusters could be distinguished in mature tadpoles.
-We also observed that samples from tadpoles at the metamorphosis climax, from froglets and from adult frogs gave the same distribution as the mature tadpoles (Supplementary Figure 1).
+We selected six developmental stages from young tadpoles that just started to feed up to adulthood, through grown-up tadpoles undergoing metamorphosis (Figure 1A and Figure_S1).
+When we analyzed the distribution of bacterial populations by relative cell size and DNA content, we found that cytometric profiles differed according to life stages (Figure 1A).
+We observed distinct bacteria populations in mature tadpoles compared to young ones (e.g. populations 50-3 and 56-4 absent or extremely reduced in NF45 tadpoles, Figure 1A and Figure_S1).
+We also observed distinct cell populations in froglet and adult guts (population Juv-4 and Adu-3 for example, Figure 1A and Figure_S1).
+These first observations showed qualitative differences in the gut microbiomes across life stages.

-We determined an average of 1x106 bacteria per individual at the young tadpole stage, 2x108 at the prometamorphic stage and 3x107 in the froglets (Figure 1B), indicating that the gut bacterial mass increased just after the beginning of feeding and decreased simultaneously with the gut size reduction observed during metamorphosis (Schreiber et al., 2005).
+We quantified the total bacterial populations and determined an average of 1x106 bacteria per individual at the young tadpole stage, 2x108 at the prometamorphic stage and 3x107 in the froglets (Figure 1B), indicating that the gut bacterial mass increased just after the beginning of feeding and decreased simultaneously with the gut size reduction occurring during metamorphosis (Schreiber et al., 2005).
 We found that the bacterial load changed significantly during development (ANOVA P-value = 0.041).
-The difference between pre-feeding and premetamorphic tadpoles was significant (Tukey adjusted P-value = 0.046).
-We also observed a tendency for difference between premetamorphic tadpoles and adults (Tukey adjusted P-value = 0.073); and between premetamorphic tadpoles and froglets (Tukey adjusted P-value = 0.060).
+The increase between pre-feeding and prometamorphic tadpoles was significant (Tukey adjusted P-value = 0.046).
+We also observed a tendency for a decrease between prometamorphic tadpoles and adults (Tukey adjusted P-value = 0.073); and between prometamorphic tadpoles and froglets (Tukey adjusted P-value = 0.060).

-Our data allow us to conclude that The tadpole's gut is colonized by a large population of bacteria at the beginning of feeding, and that this bacterial population increases during tadpole's development, then reduces upon metamorphosis before increasing again upon froglet growth.
+We conclude from these cytometric data that there are qualitative and quantitative differences in the gut microbiota across Xenopus life stages.
+The tadpole's gut is colonized by a large population of bacteria at the beginning of feeding, and this bacterial population increases during tadpole's development, then reduces upon metamorphosis before increasing again upon froglet growth.

 Xenopus gut microbial diversity during development and metamorphosis

-Since an important bacterial population was present in the tadpole's guts, we quantified the taxonomic diversity of this microbiota.
-We set out mating experiments in which we sampled whole tadpole's guts at different points of development up to adulthood and quantified bacterial taxonomic diversity using 16S rRNA gene profiling.
-We compared 16s rRNA gene profiles amplified from tadpoles at the premetamorphic stages of development (tadpoles, NF54 to NF56), at the prometamorphic stages (prometamorphs, NF58 to NF61), at metamorphic stages (metamorphs, NF 62), at the end of metamorphosis (froglet, NF66) and from sexually mature adults.
+Since our cytometry results pointed to the presence of an important bacterial population in the tadpole's guts, we went on to quantify the taxonomic diversity of this microbiota during development.
+We set out experiments in which we sampled whole tadpole's guts at different life stages up to adulthood and quantified bacterial taxonomic diversity using 16S rRNA gene profiling.
+We compared 16s rRNA gene profiles amplified from tadpoles at the premetamorphic stages of development (tadpoles, NF54 to NF56, N=8), at the prometamorphic stages (prometamorphs, NF58 to NF61, N=6), at metamorphic stages (metamorphs, NF 62, N=5), at the end of metamorphosis (froglet, NF66, N=6) and from sexually mature adults (N=8).
 After filtering low abundance and singleton sequence clusters, we obtained an abundance table for a set of 666 OTUs.
-According to a rarefaction curve analysis, our depth of sequencing was sufficient to obtain a good sampling of the bacterial diversity in our sample set (Supplementary Figure 2).
+According to rarefaction and species accumulation curves, we obtained a depth of sequencing sufficient to obtain a fair evaluation of the richness for the most abundant bacterial species (Figure_S2).